 Rather a harsh setting for 1941, but things get worse for Susan.
 Scot tries to come to her rescue, stumbling onto the gangster’s headquarters just as the gangster removes “My favorite thorn in my side”.
 The man is shot just as he opens the door for Scot.
 Scot proceeds to pick up the murder weapon — leaving his prints on the gun.
 Scot’s soon framed for the murder, and sentenced to death, literally for a crime that he didn’t commit.
 And the story would end there, except for a strange spectator in the courtroom, Dr. Perry (George Zucco) — who visits the condemned man with a bizarre request …

-Dr. Perry is the cliched mad scientist, who wants to take Scot’s brain, after the execution, and transplant it into the brain of a live gorilla, in order to confirm some bizarre evolutionary theory.
+Dr. Perry is the cliched mad scientist, who wants to take Scot’s brain, after the execution, and transplant it into the body of a live gorilla, in order to confirm some bizarre evolutionary theory.
 Now, how transplanting a human brain into a gorilla would have anything to do with evolution is beyond silly, but it’s an ongoing excuse for mad science in the 1940’s … and gives the movie an excuse for letting Scot return from beyond the grave for revenge … and to protect his sister.

 Scot Webster: [Screaming to Dr. Perry] You want my brain after I’m dead?

 Scot Webster: Help yourself, mister!
 Help yourself!

 At first, Dr. Perry isn’t sure that his experiment worked, but one day a glint of intelligence shows in the gorilla’s eyes … and a murderous gorilla-fueled revenge is underway.
 Scot/Gorilla begins with the politically ambitious District Attorney, who convicted an honest man — and didn’t care that Scot might actually be innocent.
 And then, the gangsters.
 Along the way, Scot/Gorilla makes sure to protect his sister, who begins to suspect something …